-To this end, with a resolution of the Board of Directors of 27 February 2019, in addition to the Code of Ethics and the Anti-Corruption Code, the Company adopted its own 231 Model pursuant to Legislative Decree 231/2001.
+To this end, with a resolution of the Board of Directors of 27 May 2004, the Company adopted its own 231 Model pursuant to Legislative Decree 231/2001.

-Following organisational changes adopted by the Company following the approval of the Model and the introduction of new offences within those considered by Legislative Decree 231/2001, the Company, in line with the provisions of the Decree and the Confindustria Guidelines, has maintained and updated the Model in order to ensure its ongoing compliance with the requirements of solidity, functionality and effectiveness.
+Following significant organisational changes adopted by the Company following the approval of the Model and the introduction of new offences within those considered by Legislative Decree 231/2001, the Company, in line with the provisions of the Decree and the Confindustria Guidelines, has constantly maintained and updated the Model over the years in order to ensure its ongoing compliance with the requirements of solidity, functionality and effectiveness.